robinwesterback/deploy-react-app/README.md

 #### Send email
 I use emailjs to let the user send emails to the site owner.
-I used the information from [w3schools](https://www.w3schools.com/howto/howto_css_form_on_image.asp "How To CSS Form on Image") to make it work.
+I used the information from [emailjs](https://www.emailjs.com/docs/examples/reactjs/ "EmailJS + React") to make it work.
 The user get notified wether it was a success or of it failed.

 #### Links
-I provide several links on the website for navigation in the header and footer.
+I provide several links on the application for navigation in the header and footer.

 ### Features Left to Implement

 #### More options to the calculator
 A wider range of KPIs and results.
-The possibility to compare results to eachother
+The possibility to compare results to eachother and show visually appealing results.

 #### Recourses and content
 Provide more information and resources about ROI and KPIs.
-Also add images, videos and make the website more visually appealing where appropriate.
+Also add images, videos and make the application more visually appealing where appropriate.
 Add questionmarks that shows helpful information on hover.

 #### 404 error
-I want to customize the 404 error webpage
+I want to customize the 404 error webpage.

 #### Livechat
-I might want to add a live-chat or integrate one from Pipedrive to provide additional ways of communicating with me.
+I might add a live-chat or integrate one from Pipedrive to provide additional ways of communicating with me.

 #### Your thoughts
-Are there any features that you would like me to implement to improve the website?
+Are there any features that you would like me to implement to improve the application?
 Please get in touch and share your thoughts.

 ## Technologies Used
 I used HTML, CSS and Javascript in this project.
 I decided to use the React framework and created a react app.
-As I'm reaching the end of my first version of the project I'm happy that I chose to build a single page application in React.
+As I'm done with the first version of this project I'm happy that I chose to build a single page application in React.
 It will be easy to implement future releases and continue to develop the functions the app provides.

 ### HTML
 This project uses semantic [HTML](https://html.com/) to improve SEO and user friendliness.
-The HTML is separated using comments.
+The HTML is rendered from jsx-files in this React app.

 ### CSS
 The project uses responsive design to improve the user experience and availability on all devices.
 The [CSS](https://www.w3.org/Style/CSS/Overview.en.html) is separated using comments.
 I have a [reset stylesheet](https://cssreset.com/scripts/eric-meyer-reset-css/) to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.

 ### JS
-I used [JavaScript](https://www.javascript.com/) for all the functions and interactivity on the website.
+I used [JavaScript](https://www.javascript.com/) for all the functions and interactivity on the application.
+Comments are provided to give an explanation of the functions.

 ### React
-I used [React](https://www.javascript.com/) as a framework for all the functions and states.
+I used [React](https://reactjs.org/) as a framework for all the functions and states.
+React is a JavaScript library that builds user interfaces for single-page applications by dividing UI into composable components.
+Businesses that use ReactJS are assured of better performance compared to those that use other frameworks.
+Because ReactJS helps to prevent updating of DOM, it means that the apps will be faster and deliver better UX.
+ReactJS was designed to help improve the total rendered pages from the website server.

 ## Testing
 I have tested the website and looked for flaws in the design and errors in the functionality on several browsers on desktop, laptop and iPhone 7.